p2rkw/xf86-input-mtrack/README.md

 to true.

 **ButtonMoveEmulate**
 Whether or not to count the moving finger when emulating button clicks.
+Useful to disable if you use two hands on trackpad.
 Boolean value.
-Defaults to false.
+Defaults to true.

 **ButtonZonesEnable** -
 Whether or not to enable button zones.
 If button zones are enabled then the